How long does it take to sell a house?

 How many viewings should you expect in the first week?

 The first week is crucial in the process of selling your property.
-Your home is likely to attract the most attention when it is new to the market, so you want to ensure you get a good number of viewings in the first week.
+Your home is likely to attract its highest level of interest when it is new to the market, so you want to ensure you get a good number of viewings in the first week.
 How many viewings constitute a ‘good’ number will depend on how many buyers there are in the area at the time.
 If the market is slow, 2 viewings may be considered a good first week.
-If there is high demand for property in the local area, you may find you have 5 or more viewings booked for the first weekend.
+If there is high demand for properties in the local area, you may find you have 5 or more viewings booked for the first weekend.

 How do I get more viewings for my property?